PowerCodersOrg/powercoders.org/site/content/country/switzerland.md

   Bootcamp / IT Training: 6 April – 2 July 2021 (Interviews, Testing & Prep in
   Feb/March)\

-  Internship & Job Coaching: 6–12 months, starting August / September 2021
+  Internship: 6–12 months, starting August / September 2021

+  **BATCH AUTUMN 2021**\

+  Bootcamp / IT Training: 13 Sept - 10 Dec 2021 (Interviews, Testing & Prep in
+  July/Aug)\

+  Internship: 6–12 months, starting Jan / Feb 2022

   - - -

-  Applications will be accepted from December 2020 to mid-January 2021.
+  Applications for Spring 2021 batch are now closed.
+Fill the form below if you're interested in the Automn 2021 batch.

   **APPLY AS A PARTICIPANT**\

-  <a target="_blank" href="https://form.jotform.com/203152201327338" class="btn
+  <a target="_blank" href="https://forms.gle/VipCQvtBkZYSGgydA" class="btn
   waves-effect waves-light pwc-red">APPLY NOW</a> \

   [More information](/participant/)